ksandom/installUltraleap/README.md

 * "Show Software Log" on the "Troubleshooting" tab, which tells you why something is or is not working.

 You can also run `sudo journalctl -fu leapd` to see the log.

+#### Libraries for java applications

+The files that you will need for java applications are located in:

+* LeapSDK/lib:
+    * LeapJava.jar
+* LeapSDK/lib/x64:
+    * libLeapJava.so
+    * libLeap.so

+Copy these to the lib directory that the java application specifies.

+### Windows

+#### Install it

+1. Unpack the .zip file.
+1. Run `Leap_Motion_Installer_release_public_win_x86_2.3.1+31549_ah1886.exe`.

+#### Libraries for java applications

+The files that you will need for java applications are located in:

+* LeapSDK\\lib:
+    * LeapJava.jar
+* LeapSDK\\lib\\x64:
+    * Leap.dll
+    * LeapJava.dll
+    * Leap.lib

+Copy these to the lib directory that the java application specifies.

+### MacOS

+NOTE1: I have not tested this.

+NOTE2: There is a note on [the download page](https://developer.leapmotion.com/tracking-software-download) that reads:
+> Not compatible with macOS Monterey

+1. Unpack the .tgz file.
+1. Instructions from the README.txt:
+    1. Open Leap_Motion_Installer_version.dmg
+    1. Run Leap Motion.pkg

+#### Libraries for java applications

+The files that you will need for java applications are located in:

+* LeapSDK/lib:
+    * LeapJava.jar
+    * libLeap.dylib
+    * libLeapJava.dylib

+Copy these to the lib directory that the java application specifies.